jrgn9/plog/README.md

 ✅  Pre-alpha test prototype with all functionality

-❌ Create an install script and binary file
+❌ Create an install script with binary file and auto backup functionality

 ❌ Alpha test with program installer